menu

 Demographics

 Calvin is an extremely ethnically-diverse town.
 The people who call Calvin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Calvin residents report their race to be White, followed by Native American.
-Calvin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.97% of the town’s residents.
-Important ancestries of people in Calvin include English, Welsh, British, Yugoslavian, and Other West Indian.
+Important ancestries of people in Calvin include English, Welsh, Irish, German, and British.

 The most common language spoken in Calvin is English.
 Other important languages spoken here include Spanish and African languages.